dthain/compilers-fa23/midterm.md

     - Writing regular expressions to match various tokens.
     - Converting REs into NFAs using Thompson's construction.
     - Converting NFAs into DFAs using subset construction.
-    - Minimizing DFAs using Hopcroft's algorithm.
-    - Conversion of regular expressions into NFAs and DFAs.
-    - Use of Flex to generate a scanner.
 - Context Free Grammars:
     - Identifying and removing ambiguity from CFGs.
     - Top-Down Parsing